LevanKerdikashvili/appiumProject/README.md

 ### Check Device Connection:
 - Open a terminal or command prompt.
     - Run `adb devices`.
+Your device should be listed. (for Android)
-Your device should be listed.
+    - Run `xcrun xctrace list devices`.
+Your device should be listed. (for iOS)

 ### Additional variables